 There’s a variety of PSA software on the market to currently choose from, such as Netsuite’s OpenAir, Mavenlink, FinancialForce PSA.
 Many PSA products are also able to integrate with other software such as Customer Relationship Management (CRM), Enterprise Resource Planning (ERP), accounting tools such as Quickbooks, and more to further streamline workflow.

-What Are the Benefits of Professional Services Automation (PSA) Software?
+The Benefits of Professional Services Automation (PSA) Software

 The best thing about a professional services automation solution is the host of benefits it provides for service professionals and their clients.
 This ranges from increased productivity, better resource management, reduction in repetitive tasks (because who wants to be doing boring data entry), and increased revenue.